FREQUENTLY ASKED QUESTIONS (RETAIL)

 Your plants are grown in Tennessee.
 Do you ship plants throughout the USA, including places with different climates?

 We ship to 49 states (everywhere but New York).
-We have seed sources for all USA climate zones, so our plants can grow in temperatures warmer or colder than Tennessee.
+We have seed sources for all USA climate zones, so our plants can grow warmer or colder than Tennessee.

 Can I place an order by phone?